 CO2.
-Students develop knowledge of applications of data structures including the ability to implement
+Students develop knowledge of applications of data structures including the ability to implement algorithms for the creation, insertion, deletion, searching, and sorting of each data structure.

-- CO3.
-Students learn to analyze and compare algorithms for efficiency using Big-O notation. - CO4.
+CO3.
+Students learn to analyze and compare algorithms for efficiency using Big-O notation.

+CO4.
 Students implement projects requiring the implementation of the above data structures.